akeneo/pim-helpcenter/content/md/assets/full-automatic-pam-migration.md

 # When do we recommend you this migration?
 We provide this migration strategy as the simplest and easiest way, but we recommend you take a look at the other migration strategies: [family-by-family migration guide](family-by-family-pam-migration.html).

-We recommend you using this migration if you have a simple usage of our former PAM and **you only have one type of format** (for example, you only manage images) because all assets will be gathered in a single asset family.
+We recommend you using this migration if you have a simple usage of our former PAM and **you only have one type of asset** (for example, you only manage images) because all assets will be gathered in a single asset family.

 # What will my asset family look like?
 The asset families that will be created could contain the following attributes: